'Wake-up call': 9/11 prompted some to move aw... | Taiwan News

 "There really is no safe place," says Feuerman, whose children survived but lost friends in the massacre that killed 17 people at Marjory Stoneman Douglas High School.

-Some sought a place where they could feel safe.
+Some sought safety.
 Some placed a new importance on living near family.
-Others simply re-evaluated what they wanted from life.
+Others re-evaluated what they wanted from life.

-As the attacks' 17th anniversary approaches, The Associated Press caught up with several people who left and asked: Have they found what they were looking for?
+As the attacks' 17th anniversary approaches, The Associated Press caught up with some who left and asked: Have they found what they were looking for?

 "IT REALLY MADE US HAVE A WAKE-UP CALL"